Woo Baby: Writing and composition

-"Woo Baby" was written by Pop Smoke and Brown alongside Victor, Jess Jackson, Ne-Yo, Mikkel Eriksen, Tor Hermansen, Brittany "Chi" Choney, Denisa "Blue Jeans" Andrews, BoogzDaBeast under the moniker of Boogz, Linden Bascom, and Ryan Press.
+"Woo Baby" was written by Pop Smoke and Brown alongside Victor, Jess Jackson, Ne-Yo, Mikkel Eriksen, Tor Hermansen, Brittany "Chi" Coney, Denisia "Blu June" Andrews, BoogzDaBeast under the moniker of Boogz, Linden Bascom, and Ryan Press.
 It was produced by Boogz and 2300, with additional production from Jackson.
 Musically, "Woo Baby" is an R&B song that uses trap production.
 The track uses an uncredited sample of American singer-songwriter Ne-Yo's 2005 number one hit single "So Sick".

 Reception

 A.D.
 Amorosi, writing for Variety, described "Woo Baby" as a "dusky R&B duet".
 Preezy Brown of Vibe magazine saw the song as a "bedroom romper" and mentioned that the "collaborative effort with Chris Brown proves [it]".
 Writing for The Ringer, Micah Peters called Brown's feature on the song "unwelcome[d]".
 In a negative review, Alphonse Pierre for Pitchfork mentioned he "[felt] dirty" while listening to "Woo Baby" and stated it was "obviously made to fill the radio airwaves with white noise".
 Keith Nelson Jr. and Austin Williams for Vibe placed the song at number two on their list of "21 Songs That Were Probably Snubbed From Those Other Year-End Lists".
 Both authors stated that Brown "carries his end of this duet so deftly", and mentioned the song "contains the very best of Pop Smoke's artistry.
 And out of respect for said artistry, this should probably be the last the world hears of it".
 In January 2022, "Woo Baby" was ranked at number 61 on Tinder Australia's "Top 100 Dating Anthems" list, which was based on the most popular songs on Australian Tinder profiles throughout 2021.

 Following the release of Faith, "Woo Baby" debuted and peaked at number 64 on the US Billboard Hot 100 and number 49 on the Billboard Global 200.
 It further peaked at number 22 on the Billboard Hot R&B/Hip-Hop Songs chart.
 After "Woo Baby" was released as a single, it peaked at number four on the Billboard airplay Rhythmic chart, giving Pop Smoke his fifth and Brown his 47th top-10 hit on the chart, respectively.
 In the UK Singles Chart, the song debuted and peaked at number 54, becoming Pop Smoke's 13th and Brown's 53rd top 75 hit in the United Kingdom, respectively.
-Additionally, the song reached number 22 in New Zealand, number 24 in Australia and Greece, number 31 in Canada, number 41 in Switzerland, number 58 in the Netherlands, number 81 in Italy, number 95 in France, and number 105 in Portugal.
+Additionally, the song reached number 22 in New Zealand, number 24 in Australia, number 31 in Canada, number 41 in Switzerland, number 58 in the Netherlands, number 81 in Italy, number 95 in France, and number 105 in Portugal.